Clackamas360: High School Watershed Health Education for the Classroom and Beyond

 Clackamas360 Field Trip Curriculum

 The Clackamas360 Field Trip curriculum is based on expanding and reinforcing what was learned about watershed health and water quality in the classroom presentation.
-The Clackamas River Basin Council is excited to offer the following field trip activities at Carli Creek in Clackamas, OR:
+The Clackamas River Basin Council is excited to offer the following field trip activities:

 What teachers are saying: